Alex Tuch went pointless in Buffalo’s second-round series. ©2026, Micheline Veluvolu

 “I’m going to do whatever’s best for myself and my family,” Tuch said.
 “That’s all.
 That’s my power and consideration.
 I don’t know how talks are going to proceed.
 I don’t know what they’re going to say.
 I don’t know the future.
 But my main priority is my family and where we’ll be, where my kids will grow up and who we surround my kids with.”

-Tuch, who struggled in the Sabres’ second-round playoff loss, mustering zero points in seven games against the Montreal Canadiens, wants to take time over the next few weeks and examine his options.
+Tuch, who struggled in the Sabres’ second-round playoff loss, compiling zero points and a minus-8 rating in seven games against the Montreal Canadiens, wants to take time over the next few weeks and examine his options.

 He said contract talks his agents had with former Sabres general manager Kevyn Adams last summer did not progress, so they decided hold off until some of the season progressed.
 He said the sides then chatted occasionally.